M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/Readme.md

 ![An image showing a VAF dashboard with a list of background operations and their current status](sample-dashboard.png)

+### Controlling configuration upgrades

+When using the `ConfigurableVaultApplicationBase<T>` class, changes to the structure of the configuration type (T) provided can cause issues with your application starting.
+For example: if a class previously defines a property as a string but is changed to be an integer, the deserialization of any held configuration will fail and the application will not start.

+This library supports the ability for you to [programmatically control the upgrade process](Configuration/Upgrading) so that the application can convert any old configuration across to the new structures and continue loading.
+More information is available in the [dedicated readme page](Configuration/Upgrading/Readme.md).

 ### Using the TaskQueueBackgroundOperationManager

 The [TaskQueueBackgroundOperationManager](TaskQueueBackgroundOperations/TaskQueueBackgroundOperationManager) is a drop-in replacement for the old `BackgroundOperationManager` from previous VAF releases.
 This updated manager is fully compatible with [M-Files Multi-Server Mode](https://developer.m-files.com/Frameworks/Vault-Application-Framework/Multi-Server-Mode/) by utilising task queues behind the scenes.
 The manager allows creation of both [background operations that recur on an interval](TaskQueueBackgroundOperations/TaskQueueBackgroundOperationManager#creating-a-recurring-background-operation) and also [background operations that run on a more complex schedule](TaskQueueBackgroundOperations/TaskQueueBackgroundOperationManager#creating-a-background-operation-that-runs-on-a-schedule).